swat-sccs/sauce/README.md

 ### Local Development

-This is _not recommended_ as it requires spinning up your own instance of Mongo, LDAP, the agent, etc. However, it's provided here for completeness.
+This is _not recommended_ as it requires spinning up your own instance of Mongo, LDAP, the agents, etc. However, it's provided here for completeness.

 Installation: